 National Right to Life Committee

-At both state and national levels, NRLC works against assisted suicide and euthanasia through education, lobbying, and political action; offers online "NRL News Today"; and holds annual convention
+At both state and national levels, NRLC works against assisted suicide and euthanasia through education, lobbying, and political action; has statewide affiliates in all 50 states; offers online National Right to Life News (both daily and monthly editions); and holds annual convention

 Not Dead Yet

-Citizens with disabilities protest assisted suicide and euthanasia, which they view as "deadly forms of discrimination against old, ill and disabled people"; they emphasize secular and social-justice arguments
+Citizens with disabilities protest assisted suicide and euthanasia, which they view as "deadly forms of discrimination against old, ill and disabled people"; they emphasize "secular social-justice arguments"

 Patients Rights Council